pzerger/supplemental/CISSP/data-security.md

 - **Data custodian**: Protects and uses data according to policy.

-- **Data destruction**: Permanently deleting data when no longer needed.

-- **Data handling**: Using and protecting data appropriately.

 - **Data owner/controller (GDPR)**: Determines purposes and means of processing data.

 - **Data Processor (GDPR)**: Processes personal data on controller's behalf.